AgustinSRG/webrtc-cdn/doc/redis.md

 This message is sent to provide information about a stream location.

-The stream ID id provided in the `sid` property in the message.
+The stream ID is provided in the `sid` property in the message.

 The node ID is provided in the `src` property in the message.